JMarkdown: JavaScript empowered markdown with dynamic syntax extensions

 With this amount of markup automatically generated, it then becomes trivial to define a post-processing script which does the following:

 3. Loop through the entire document and, for each student, calculate the grade for the entire exam by extracting the marks from each span.mark and calculating the correct weighted average.
-Then append an HTML span element containing the final grade for the exam to the end of the div.feedback container for that student.
+Then append an HTML span element containing the final grade for the exam to the end of the section.feedback container for that student.

 4. Once that's done, loop through the DOM and do the following: